 Student Code of Conduct - Educational Sanctions

-The following educational sanctions may be imposed upon any student found to have violated the Student Code of Conduct.
-More than one educational sanction may be imposed for any single violation.
-Violations involving persons or organizations intentionally targeted because of their race, creed, sex, sexual orientation, color, national origin, ancestry, religion, age, marital status, disability, public assistance status or inclusion in any group or class protected by state or federal law may result in enhanced educational sanctions.
+- Violations involving persons or organizations intentionally targeted because of their race, creed, sex, sexual orientation, gender identity, gender expression, color, national origin, ancestry, religion, age, marital status, disability, public assistance status or inclusion in any group or class protected by state or federal law may result in enhanced educational sanctions.

-- Warning: A notice in writing to the student that (1) the student has violated University policy and (2) that continuation or repetition of prohibited conduct may be cause for additional conduct action.
+Warning: A notice in writing to the student that the student has violated University policy and that continuation or repetition of prohibited conduct may be cause for additional student conduct action.

-- Discretionary Sanctions: May include, but are not limited to work assignments, written assignments such as essays, service to the University and community, development and implementation of a program, or participation in alcohol, other drug, or other education programs.
+Discretionary sanctions: May include, but are not limited to work and written assignments, development and implementation of a program, or participation in alcohol, drug, or other education program.

-- Withholding Degree: The University may withhold awarding a degree otherwise earned until the completion of the process set forth in the Student Code of Conduct, including the completion of all educational sanctions imposed.
+Withholding degree: The University may withhold awarding a degree otherwise earned until the completion of the process set forth in the Student Code of Conduct, including the completion of all educational sanctions.

 Student Group or Organization Educational Sanctions

-- Loss or withdrawal of all student activity fee funding and/or any other selected rights and privileges accorded to registered student organizations for a specified period of time.
+- Loss or withdrawal of all student activity fee funding and/or any other selected rights and privileges accorded to registered student organizations or club for a specified period of time.